Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 ### Accessing the extension
 - Type edge://extensions directly into the address bar.
-The extension will appear in a card-like format with a description, and its’ permissions and access information.
+The extension will appear in a card-like format with a description, its permissions, and access information.
 - Click on the extension icon (a stylized puzzle piece) in the browser toolbar: Clicking on the puzzle piece icon will open a dropdown menu with a list of all installed extensions.
 The extension will appear on this list.
-Clicking on the extension from this dropdown menu will redirect you to Micorosoft 365 Copilot.
+Clicking on the extension from this dropdown menu will redirect you to Microsoft 365 Copilot.

-## What the extension can access, and, what it doesn’t
+> [!Note]
-This extension only collects activity from specific websites that have been approved by your organization’s administrator.
-It does not monitor or track your general web browsing.
+> The extension can only collect activity from specific websites  approved by your organization’s administrator.
+It doesn't monitor or track your general web browsing.

 ### What data is collected?
 1. Intentional user behavior: Specifically, when you view an item and close the item on your browser, for the specific apps your organization has approved.